UPenn-CIT599/financial-report-analysis/README.md

 # Hope v.
 Reality in Financial Reporting
 A project by Cryrus Cheng, Tim Culpan, and Angela Wen

+NOTE: this project will take 1min 30 sec per PDF to run, depending on your CPU & Memory
+NOTE: If you've already run the code, please close or delete allData.csv before running it again (save to another folder, if you like)

 You may view our project design and CRCs at: [project-design.md](https://github.com/UPenn-CIT599/final-project-financial-reporting-analysis/blob/master/project-design.md)

 You may view our project summary (RTF format) at: [summary.txt](https://github.com/UPenn-CIT599/final-project-financial-reporting-analysis/blob/master/summary.txt)